GrassLab/osc2021/README.md

 ## How to burn and run it into pi3
 - Copy bootloader.img to your SD card
-- Copt initramfs.cpio to your SD card
+- Cop initramfs.cpio to your SD card
 - Restart raspi3
 - Waiting bootloader shell
 - Type loadimg command